hsandid/BasicShell/README.md

 ### Makefile arguments :

-- *all* : Compile  the main shell and all its sub-commands.
+- *all* : Compile the main shell and all its commands.

 - *cleanFiles*: Remove all generated files from previous compilations